bennybp/BPModule/dox/shared.md

 and sandbox the module and prevent contamination of the main symbol table.

-For more info on how BPModule modules are opened and used, see [Modules and Supermodules](@ref modulebasics)
+For more info on how Pulsar modules are opened and used, see [Modules and Supermodules](@ref modulebasics)